 Arun Court is an alternative school provision for children with mental health needs.
 Our timetable combines therapy services with educational subject tuition and life skills.
-The setting provides full time education for non-violent young people suffering with mental health and Emotional, Social and Behavioural conditions such as clinical depression, anxiety disorders, school phobia, OCD, eating disorder and body dysmorphia, Post Trauma Conditions, Tourettes, self-esteem disorders.
-We also support students who are transgender, and also those with an additional specific SEN diagnosis that are accompanied by high anxiety such as ASD, PDA and Fetal Alchohol syndrome, however we are NOT a specialist ASD setting however.
+The setting provides full time education for non-violent young people suffering with mental health and Emotional, Social and Behavioural conditions such as clinical depression, anxiety disorders, school phobia, OCD, eating disorder and body dysmorphia, Post Trauma Conditions, Tourettes, self-esteem disorders & self-injury.
+We also support students who are transgender, and also those with an additional specific SEN diagnosis that are accompanied by high anxiety such as ASD, we are not classed as a specialist ASD setting however.
 Our students have often, but not exclusively, been out of education for long periods of time - as long as 4 years.
 We are a medium stay school with an aim of getting students mentally well and then catching them up academically; building their resileince to help them to re-enter the school system at an appropriate point.
 Our students tend to have high academic potential that has been hampered by specific mental health needs and non-attendance at school.

 Arun Court offers hours of 10:00 - 16:00 / 10:30 - 16:30 plus wrap around care and clubs daily.
 We are classed as alternative education under the banner of ESBD (Emotional, Social & Behavioural Difficulties)